Valor6800/FRC-6800-2023-code/src/main/include/subsystems/HowToAddDashboardValuesSubsystem.md

     ' class NameOfSubsystem : public ValorSusbsystem, public wpi::Sendable, public wpi::SendableHelper<NameOfSubsystem> '

-== Don't forget to change NameOfSubsystem to the name of YOUR subsystem ==
+**Don't forget to change NameOfSubsystem to the name of YOUR subsystem**

 ## Step 2: in the header, in public, create the decleration for the InitSendable function: